-- Vertexes represents real world objects. - Vertexes's labels represents qualities of objects. - Edges represents relations between (pairs of) objects. - Vertexes' labels represents the types of relations between objects.
+- Nodes represent real world objects. - Node labels represent types/categories of objects. - Edges represent relations between (pairs of) objects, or between objects and values - Edge labels represent the types of relations between objects, or between objects and values.

 Every fragment of the world that can be abstractly represented in terms of a labeled directed graph is a good candidate for being represented by DLs.